About HEEED

 The Lake Malawi Eco-region has been formally recognized by WWF (World Wide Fund for Nature) as one of the Global 200 regions with a sensitive ecosystem worthy of conservation.
 Lake Malawi National Park (LMNP) lies within the Lake Malawi Eco-region and was designated by United Nations in 1984 as a World Heritage Site – in recognition of the high fish species diversity and biological importance of its fauna.
 The formally pristine Lake Malawi is severely over-fished, threatening to drive to extinction many endemic and endangered fish species.

 A dramatic increase in deforestation is another threat caused by the fuel needs of the rural communities lying within and around LMNP.
 With an increased population competing for diminishing natural resources, the task of conservation and environmental education has to include a comprehensive programme that addresses social issues related to the local population.
-Nowadays, conservation of natural resources, health, environmental and economic development, are all inextricably intertwined.
+Nowadays, conservation of natural resources, health, environmental and economic development, are all inextricably intertwined and, since 2001, WWF has been seeking sustainable solutions for the people living adjacent to Malawi’s 2 beautiful National Parks: Liwonde and Lake Malawi National Parks.

 The Environmental Education Centre was constructed at Mvuu Camp (Liwonde National Park), as well as the Women’s Handicrafts Group at Makanga Gate (also Liwonde National Park).
 In addition WWF Finland constructed The HEEED Centre in Chirombo Bay and the Panda Garden in Chembe village, both with their demonstration aquaculture ponds and vegetable gardens – seeking to address the needs of communities adjacent to Lake Malawi National Park.